-Click on the icon related to each patient in the list to expand the list of cases related to this patient.
+Click on the icon related to each patient in the list to expand the list of cases related to this patient, grouped by Frame ID.

 Patient records are paginated and it is possible to navigate between the different pages by selecting the desired page below the list.
 The user can also change the number of records displayed per page [10 - 25 - 50 - ALL].